duartemgoncal/grovers-algorithm/README.md

 ## Usage

 The algorithm is implemented in the file `grover.py`.
-The file `main.ipynb`(soon) contains an example of how to use the algorithm.
+The file `main.ipynb` contains an example of how to use the algorithm.

 The algorithm is implemented as a class, which is initialized with the following parameters: